echang49/Shopify-Backend-Intern-Fall-2022/README.md

 - Delete inventory items
 - Ability to create “shipments”, assign inventory to the shipment, and adjust inventory appropriately
 - View single shipments

-## Usage
-1. Download the codebase onto a local environment
-2. Download the dependencies with `npm install`.
-If running in a production environment, run `npm build` next.
-3. Run either `npm run start:dev` or `npm run start:prod`.
-4. Go to http://localhost:5000/docs/ (CURL and Postman works too)

-Images coming soon.